-Everyone loves this Waldorf salad that is filled with grapes, apples, celery, walnuts, cheese and chicken.
-Toss it in a homemade poppyseed dressing and this salad is perfect for any lunch, dinner or appetizer.
+Waldorf Salad is filled with texture and flavor.
+Tossed in a homemade poppyseed dressing, it’s perfect for any lunch, dinner or appetizer.

-Salads are great for a light and refreshing lunch.
-During the summer months, I especially enjoy salad with some fruit tossed in—like kale salad with apples, broccoli salad with dried cranberries, or my favorite, chicken berry salad!
+Waldorf Salad is great for a light and refreshing lunch.
+During the summer months, I especially enjoy salad with some fruit tossed in—like Kale Salad with apples, Broccoli Salad with dried cranberries, or my favorite, Chicken Berry Salad!

 A salad the whole family loves

 This Waldorf Salad with chicken was created by Oscar Tschirky, maître d’hôtel at the Waldorf Astoria hotel in New York City.
 It’s one of my go-to’s when I need a quick and easy dinner that’s still filling and hearty.

 It has the most fantastic combination of crunchy and creamy, and salty and sweet.
 If salads aren’t your idea of a filling dinner, this one will change your mind!!